FIRSTinMI/av-docs/docs/day-1-and-2.md

 {: .no_toc }

 {: .warning }
-This content is in the process of being updated for the 2024 season, and may be a bit out of date or incomplete.
+This content is in the process of being updated for the 2024 season, and may change slightly before week 0.

 1. TOC
 {:toc}